grhamuda/md-dev-scripts/README.md

 ## AWS

-Scripts for AWS operations, such as EC2, ECS, RDS, etc.
+Scripts for AWS operations, such as EC2, ECS, RDS, etc. \
+This scripts should be executed in environment with AWS CLI installed and configured with access to the RDS instance (such as bastion instance).

 | Scripts Name                          | Description                                                                       |
 |---------------------------------------|-----------------------------------------------------------------------------------|